 Contact centers that don’t need to prioritize low wait times as much

-- Contact centers that provide technical support for complex products or services may not need to prioritize extremely low wait times.
-Customers may understand that resolving technical issues may take time, and they may be willing to wait longer for thorough assistance.
+Contact centers that provide technical support for complex products or services may not need to prioritize extremely low wait times.
+Customers understand that resolving technical issues takes time, and they may be willing to wait longer for thorough assistance.

-- Some contact centers offer consultative support, such as financial advisory services or legal assistance, where callers may expect and value in-depth consultations over quick resolutions.
+Some contact centers offer consultative support, where callers may expect and value in-depth consultations over quick resolutions.
 In such cases, the focus may be more on providing comprehensive assistance rather than minimizing wait times.

-- Contact centers that handle specialized inquiries with low call volumes may have more flexibility in managing wait times.
-With fewer callers in the queue, longer wait times may be more manageable, and the focus may shift to providing personalized and high-quality support.
+Contact centers that handle specialized inquiries with low call volumes may have more flexibility in managing wait times.
+With fewer callers in the queue, longer wait times may be more manageable.

 Reasons for high Average Talk Time